FirstTimeEZ/server-ssl/README.md

 ### Use Lets Encrypt!

-You can use `Lets Encrypt` to generate certificate, these are valid for 90 days and the challenge is completed automatically.
+You can use `Lets Encrypt` to generate certificates, these are valid for 90 days.

 These certificates will renew automatically when you restart your server, so make sure you restart at least every 30 days.